 - 1. The System Values and Guiding Principles as specified in Section D, Paragraph 1, Purpose, Applicability, and Introduction, - 2.
 Service delivery by providers that are appropriately licensed or certified, operating within their scope of practice, and registered as an AHCCCS provider, - 3.
-Providers, acting within the lawful scope of their practice, are not prohibited or otherwise restricted from communicating freely with members regarding their health care, medical needs and treatment options, even if needed services are not covered by the Contractor [Section 1932(b)(3)(A) of the Social Security Act, 42 CFR 457.1222, 42 CFR 438.102(a)(1)(i)-(iv)]: - a.
-The member's health status, medical care or treatment options, including any alternative treatment that may be self-administered, [42 CFR 438.102 (a)(1)(i)], - b.
+Providers, acting within the lawful scope of their practice, are not prohibited, or otherwise restricted from communicating freely with members regarding their health care, medical needs, and treatment options, even if needed services are not covered by the Contractor [Section 1932(b)(3)(A) of the Social Security Act, 42 CFR 457.1222, 42 CFR 438.102(a)(1)(i)-(iv)]: - a.
+The member's health status, medical care, or treatment options, including any alternative treatment that may be self-administered, [42 CFR 438.102 (a)(1)(i)], - b.
 Information the member needs in order to decide among all relevant treatment options, - c.
-The risks, benefits, and consequences of treatment or non-treatment, the member's right to participate in decisions regarding his or her health care, including the right to refuse treatment, and to express preferences about future treatment decisions, [42 CFR 457.1220, 42 CFR 438.100(a)(1), 42 CFR 438.100(b)(2)(iv)], - 4.
-Referral and Intake Processes as outlined in AMPM Policy 580, - 5.
+The risks, benefits, and consequences of treatment or non-treatment, the member's right to participate in decisions regarding his or her health care, including the right to refuse treatment, and to express preferences about future treatment decisions [42 CFR 457.1220, 42 CFR 438.100(a)(1), 42 CFR 438.100(b)(2)(iv)], - 4.
+Referral processes as specified in AMPM Policy 580, - 5.
 Regular and ongoing training for providers and members to assist members with how to access services, including Non-Title XIX/XXI services.
 Contractors shall ensure providers coordinate care for members as appropriate to ensure services are delivered upon referral, - 6.
-Conduct a behavioral health assessment and provide a service plan following a Health Home model as specified in AMPM Policy 320-O, - 7.
+Conduct a behavioral health assessment and provide a service and treatment planning following a Health Home model as specified in AMPM Policy 320-O, - 7.
 Coordination and provision of peer and family delivered support services, - 8.
 Adherence to General and Informed Consent requirements as outlined in AMPM Policy 320-Q, - 9.
 Access to comprehensive care coordination across the continuum of healthcare and non-clinical healthcare-related needs and services, - 10.
-Require covered services to be medically necessary and cost effective and to be provided by or coordinated by the primary care provider or Health Home except for annual well woman exams, behavioral health and children's dental services.
-The covered services shall be, and consistent with the terms of the demonstration, covered services must be provided by or coordinated with a primary care provider or Health Home, - 11.
-Coordination and provision of quality health care services informed by evidence-based practice guidelines in a cost effective manner, - 12.
-Coordination and provision of quality health care services that are culturally and linguistically appropriate, maximize personal and family voice and choice, and implement a trauma-informed care approach, - 13.
-Coordination and provision of preventative and health promotion services, including wellness services. - 14.
-Organization, training, implementation, and documentation of provider involved trainings/implementation to increase outreach, identification, referrals and provision of services to under and uninsured individuals, - 15.
-Coordination and provision of comprehensive care coordination and transitional care across settings; follow-up after crisis episodes, discharge from inpatient to other settings; participation in discharge planning; facilitating minimally disruptive transfers between systems of care, and
+Coordination and provision of quality health care services informed by evidence-based practice guidelines and in a cost effective manner, - 11.
+Coordination and provision of quality health care services that are culturally and linguistically appropriate, maximize personal and family voice and choice, and implement a trauma-informed care approach, - 12.
+Coordination and provision of preventive and health promotion services, including wellness services, - 13.
+Organization, training, implementation, and documentation of provider involved trainings/implementation to increase outreach, identification, referrals, and provision of services to under and uninsured individuals, - 14.
+Coordination and provision of comprehensive care coordination and transitional care across settings; follow-up after crisis episodes, discharge from inpatient to other settings; participation in discharge planning; facilitating minimally disruptive transfers between systems of care, and outreach, engagement, re-engagement, and closure for behavioral health as specified in AMPM Policy 1040, - 15.
+Coordination and provision of disease/chronic care management support, including self-management support.
+Refer to AMPM Policy 1023, - 16.
+Provision of covered services to members in accordance with all applicable Federal and State laws, regulations, and policies, including those listed by reference in this Contract, - 17.
+Coordination and provision of integrated clinical and non-clinical health-care related services, and

-- outreach, engagement, re-engagement, and closure for behavioral health in as specified in AMPM Policy 1040, - 16.
-Coordination and provision of chronic disease management support, including self-management support, - 17.
-Provision of covered services to members in accordance with all applicable Federal and State laws, regulations and policies, including those listed by reference in attachments and this Contract, - 18.
-Coordination and provision of integrated clinical and non-clinical health-care related services, and - 19.
-Implementation of health information technology to link services, facilitate communication among treating professionals, and between the health team and individual and family caregivers.
+18. Implementation of health information technology to link services, facilitate communication among treating professionals, and between the health team and individual and family caregivers.